CS2613-WI24-FR01B/exploration-activity-1-Juan1ta-C/Package.md

 ### How do you use it
 #### Basic shape and line functions
-As stated early it can create basic images of typical shapes such as circle, square etc.. and lines In most shape defintion it will have have functions defined in this manner
+As stated early it can create basic images of typical shapes such as circle, square etc.. and lines.
+In most shape defintion it will have have functions defined in this manner

 `(circle size mode color)`